liujiaruirz/nba_stats_database/README.md

 ## Features

 1. The all-time roster of a team.
- - In the team detail pages, users can obtain a list of players who once played for the team with their jersey number, position, etc.
+ - In the team detail pages, users can obtain a list of ALL players who once played for the team with their jersey numbers, positions, etc.

 2. The Radar Chart.
- - As described in Part 1, radar chart is a function in our application to measure the player's ability of based on their career stats.
-Here, we originate 5 different areas: PTS, AST, REB, VERS, POW, respectively standing for Scoring ability, Asisting ability, Rebound ability, Versatility, Body Strength.
-We calculate the values for each area based on our own algorithm.
+ - As described in Part 1, radar chart is a function in our application to measure the player's abilities of based on their career stats.
+Here, we originate 5 different areas: PTS, AST, REB, VERS, POW, respectively standing for Scoring Ability, Asisting Ability, Rebound Ability, Versatility, and Body Strength.
+We calculate the values for each area based on our self-designed algorithm.
  - We also provide the radar chart of the average number among all players for users to make comparison.

 Besides, we have some other features such as team arena information and game stats query, which help users learn more about the facts of NBA.